tigera/docs/calico-enterprise/network-policy/beginners/simple-policy-cnx.mdx

    ```

    > **Note**: The NetworkPolicy allows traffic from pods with the label `run: access`
-   > to pods with the label `run: nginx`.
+   > to pods with the label `app: nginx`.
 These are the labels automatically added to
    > pods started via `kubectl run` based on the name of the `Deployment`.
    {: .alert .alert-info}